matt-gardner/pra/getting_started.md

 ```

 If you're getting an error, it's possible there's a bug in the most recent code; you could try
-checking out a tagged version (such as v1.1, with `git checkout v1.1`), as tagged versions should
+checking out a tagged version (such as v3.0, with `git checkout v3.0`), as tagged versions should
 be relatively stable.
+(One of the tests is also a bit flaky, so if you get just one error in
+SubgraphFeatureGeneratorSpec, just re-run the tests and it should pass.)

 If the test succeeds, you can actually run the code using `sbt run`.
 There are two different main
 methods in the code, however, so this will give you a list of possible main methods (the order you